 ‘One of Us Is Lying’ Season 2: Expectations

-After the case was closed, Addy, Janae, Nate, Bronwyn, and Cooper decided to go back to their normal lives, but unfortunately, in their normal lives, they weren’t talking to each other and thus maintained their differences, even if the secret about Jake’s death connected these four individuals via an invisible thread.
-At the end of “One of Us Is Lying” Season 1, Addy, Nate, Bronwyn, Cooper, and Janae receive a disappearing “Simon Says” message that points out that someone else other than them knows their secret and thus blackmails them into following the commands.
+After the case was closed, Addy, Janae, Nate, Bronwyn, and Cooper decided to go back to their normal lives, but unfortunately, in their normal lives, they weren’t talking to each other and thus maintained a certain distance, even if the secret about Jake’s death connected these four individuals via an invisible thread.
+At the end of “One of Us Is Lying” Season 1, Addy, Nate, Bronwyn, Cooper, and Janae receive a disappearing “Simon Says” message that points out that someone other than them knows their secret and thus blackmails them into following the commands.

 ‘One of Us Is Lying’ is a 2021 Crime Thriller Series created by Erica Saleh.